Your cart

 Reworked Vintage

-In our Winchester studio we have skillfully repaired and mended more than 250 vintage and preloved clothing items, consisting of 90 denim jeans, shorts, and jackets, as well as 150 sweatshirts.
+In our Winchester studio we have skillfully repaired and mended more than 300 vintage and preloved clothing items.
 And we're still going strong!

 Vintage & Preloved